China-UK-ZSL/Resources_for_KZSL/README.md

 #### ZSL Dataset (Relation Splits and Original Text)

 - Relation split files have been provided in the folder `ZS-RE/ZeroRel/` with `seen70.json` and `unseen30.json`.
-- Download the data with original text from [here](https://drive.google.com/drive/folders/1Uc-fmsYSALR0nHuQGr6dcerF2Wu6p5JJ?usp=sharing), and put it into the folder `ZS-RE/ZeroRel/`.
+- Download the dataset with original text from [here](https://drive.google.com/drive/folders/1Uc-fmsYSALR0nHuQGr6dcerF2Wu6p5JJ?usp=sharing), and put it into the folder `ZS-RE/ZeroRel/`.

 The dataset contains 3 CSV files of training samples (`train.csv`), seen testing samples (`test_seen.csv`) and unseen testing samples (`test_unseen.csv`), in which each row is a sample including the sentence text, the relation label, the entity mention pairs and their indexes in the sentence.